Create an FCI with a premium file share (SQL Server on Azure VMs)

 Register with SQL IaaS Agent extension

 To manage your SQL Server VM from the portal, register it with the SQL IaaS Agent extension.
-Note that only limited functionality will be available on SQL VMs that have failover clustered instances of SQL Server (FCIs).
+Only limited functionality is available on SQL VMs that have failover clustered instances of SQL Server (FCIs).

 If your SQL Server VM has already been registered with the SQL IaaS Agent extension and you've enabled any features that require the agent, you'll need to unregister the SQL Server VM from the extension and register it again after your FCI is installed.